AvePoint/cloud-api/docs/docs/register-app.md

-# Register an App for Modern API
+# Register an App for API Access

-To register an app for the AvePoint Graph Modern API, follow these steps:
+To register an app for the AvePoint Graph API, follow these steps:

 1. Access AvePoint Online Services
    - Sign into AvePoint Online Services with your account.
 For details, refer to [Sign into AvePoint Online Services](https://cdn.avepoint.com/assets/webhelp/avepoint-online-services/index.htm#!Documents/signintoavepointonlineservices.htm).